Legoless/LegoCV/README.md

 This project's purpose is to create a simple, easy to use native Swift framework for OpenCV.
 The project adds Swift and Objective-C convenience methods, but translates to OpenCV API entirely.

 *The idea is to simply wrap OpenCV native C++ classes into lightweight Objective-C classes, which are then natively bridged to Swift, providing a thin layer on top of native OpenCV.
-[Realm](https://realm.io) and [EmguCV](http://www.emgu.com) in C# use similar framework structure.*
+[Realm](https://realm.io) and [EmguCV](http://www.emgu.com) in C# use similar framework structure.
+Possibility for fully native cross-platform Swift version of OpenCV exists in the future.*

 ## Example